Olin R. Moyle

-Olin Richmond Moyle (August 28, 1887 - November 26, 1966) was legal counsel for the Watch Tower Bible and Tract Society from 1935 to 1939.
-He helped represent Jehovah's Witnesses in two cases before the United States Supreme Court, which set new precedents on First Amendment freedoms.
+Olin Richmond Moyle (August 28, 1887 - November 26, 1966) was a religious Jew and leading Jewish missionary affiliated with the United Israel World Union, seeking to convert people, especially Christians, to Judaism.
+He was particularly opposed to his former faith of Jehovah's Witnesses.
+Working as legal counsel for the Watch Tower Bible and Tract Society from 1935 to 1939, he helped represent Jehovah's Witnesses in two cases before the United States Supreme Court, which set new precedents on First Amendment freedoms.
 A dispute with Watch Tower Society president J. F. Rutherford led to Moyle's expulsion from the religion.
 Moyle later sued the Watch Tower Society for libel over an article in its magazine, The Watchtower.
-In his later years, he became one of the leaders of the United Israel World Union, a movement that sought to convert people, particularly Christians, to Judaism.

 Watch Tower Society association

 Moyle began associating with Charles Taze Russell's Bible Students group about 1910.
 In 1935, Moyle, his wife and son left their home in Wauwatosa, Wisconsin and moved into the Brooklyn, New York headquarters of the Watch Tower Bible and Tract Society to serve as its legal counsel, heading its newly formed Legal Department.
 The department had been established by Rutherford to help Jehovah's Witnesses throughout the US mount court cases to defend themselves amid increasing opposition to their preaching and stance on flag salute.
 Rutherford and Moyle jointly represented the Watch Tower Society in various lawsuits.
 In 1938, Moyle won the Lovell v.
 City of Griffin case before the Supreme Court of the United States and the same year sent a letter to President Roosevelt condemning his support of "Fascist" Catholicism.